 That is why I called him a weirdo monist.

-There is only one substance, one object, properly speaking.
+For Spinoza, there is only one substance, one object, properly speaking.

 What we ordinarily think of as objects (e.g. trees, persons, Wankel rotary engines) for Spinoza are properties, or attributes, of God.